Hide and Seek (Imogen Heap song): Background and composition

 "Hide and Seek" was recorded during a late-night studio session, where Heap decided to record her voice using the "vocoder" setting on a DigiTech Vocalist Workstation harmonizer after her computer lost power.
 During the making of "Hide and Seek", Heap said she found the song "so self indulgent" and believed that no one would enjoy it.
 Although she was frequently told during recording that "something was missing" from it, she decided to release it after sending it to a friend who called it "genius" and "the most amazing thing he had ever heard".
 The song is written in the key of A major and Heap's vocals span from B2 to B5.

-"Hide and Seek" was released on 19 May 2005, the same day that it was featured in the season two finale of the Fox television series The O.C., "The Dearly Beloved".
+"Hide and Seek" was released in 2005.
+It was featured in the season two finale of the Fox television series The O.C., "The Dearly Beloved".
 It is an a cappella folktronica song.
 Heap uses a keyboard-controlled digital harmonizer (similar to a vocoder) on the song to generate distorted harmonies of her voice, lending the song its altered a cappella sound.
-It is a ballad whose lyrics are about having painfully lost someone and how others react to things that happen to someone else.
 Fans have speculated that the song was written about the divorce of Heap's parents at age 12.
 The song ends with a sample of a train passing by.
 Heap described the song as one which "doesn't connect to a genre, it's completely open", adding "It's full of color, but it's colorless.
 It's full of meaning, but it has no meaning.
 It has so much for you as the listener to identify with it and fill in the gaps."
 Stereogum's Margaret Farrell wrote that the song's vocal effects make Heap "sound possessed with disquieting misery, bubbling to an overdose where she sounds occasionally alien".